oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/accessing-the-domain/domain-events.md

 * Enhanced `Failed` event to:
     * Have a better failure categorization (see [Operator-generated event types](#operator-generated-event-types) for more details).
     * Include the categorization information in the event message.
-    * Provide more information in the event message to indicate what has been wrong, what you need to do to resolve the problem, and if the operator will [retry]({{< relref "/managing-domains/domain-lifecycle/retry.md" >}}) the failed operation.
+    * Provide more information in the event message to indicate what has gone wrong, what you need to do to resolve the problem, and if the operator will [retry]({{< relref "/managing-domains/domain-lifecycle/retry.md" >}}) the failed operation.
 * Added three event types, `Unavailable`, `Incomplete`, and `FailureResolved`, to record the transition of domain condition `Available/Completed/Failed` from `True` to `False`, and vice versa.

 ### Operator-generated event types